-The Institute for Healthcare Policy & Innovation (IHPI) Clinician Scholars Program, part of the National Clinician Scholars Program, offers unique clinical and community-based research training through intensive mentorship for clinicians as change agents driving policy-relevant research and partnerships to improve health and healthcare.
-The University of Michigan is one of four sites who participate in this program.
-The goal of the program is to cultivate health equity, eliminate health disparities, invent new models of care, and achieve higher quality healthcare at lower cost by training nurse and physician researchers who work as leaders and collaborators embedded in communities, healthcare systems, government, foundations, and think tanks in the U.S. and around the world.
+The Institute for Healthcare Policy & Innovation (IHPI) National Clinician Scholars Program, part of the National Clinician Scholars Program, offers unparalleled training for clinicians as change agents driving policy-relevant research and partnerships to improve health and health care.
+The goal of the program is to eliminate health disparities, invent new models of care, and achieve higher quality health care at lower cost by training nurse and physician researchers to work as leaders and collaborators embedded in communities, health care systems, government, foundations, and think tanks in the United States and around the world.
 Below are General Medicine faculty members who help lead the program.